Content Shortage Solution

 • Higher content consumption without added production cost

-The feature hit its core goals: monetization, engagement, and scalability, while enhancing the player experience.
+The feature hit its core goals: monetization, retention, and scalability, while enhancing the user experience.

 REFLECTION & TAKEAWAYS